Definition of Collaborative Law

 Collaborative law can be used in almost every practice area, but there are some practice areas in which it is used more than others.
 Trial courts are not particularly good at addressing the parties' emotional needs, but collaborative law's flexibility allows it to design solutions that make the parties feel better.
 Mediation agreements can include an order to send an apology note, or even flowers.
 Thus, mediation is often used in areas that are likely to have high emotional content, such as family law.

-To find a collaborative law attorney, use the search tools below.
+To find a collaborative law attorney, use the search tools below or learn about state-specific laws on our mediation and collaborative law legal answers page.